Hindley F.C.: History

 In 1889, it was a founder member of the Lancashire Junior League, and was the competition's first champion, even after having to re-play a match with Leigh Association after the conclusion of the season, when Leigh protested against three of Hindley's players; Hindley won the re-match to secure a 9-point lead over the runner-up - which just happened to be Leigh.
 In 1890 the competition's name changed to the Lancashire Alliance and Hindley remained a member until 1896–97, apart from the 1891–92 season, when it was a founder member of the Lancashire Combination.
 Hindley finished second in the eight-club Combination, five points behind Blackburn Rovers reserves; it was however the club's only season in the competition, as it resolved to join the North-East Lancashire League instead at the season's end.
 In the end the club re-joined the Alliance.

 The club's return to the Alliance was initially promising, finishing a close runner-up in 1894–95, entitling the players to medals "of equal value" to those of champion club Haydock; however the cost was significant, the balance being "on the wrong side significantly".
-Hindley thereupon went on a slow decline, and although it started the 1897–98 season in the Lancashire Alliance, it "was in such low circumstances" that it could not complete it, withdrawing in November; Prescot was elected to take over Hindley's fixtures.
+Hindley thereupon went on a slow decline, and although it started the 1897–98 season in the Lancashire Alliance (having failed with an ambitious bid to join the Lancashire League), it "was in such low circumstances" that it could not complete it, withdrawing in November; Prescot was elected to take over Hindley's fixtures.
 The Alliance gave the club another chance in 1898–99, and the club even entered the FA Cup for the first time, beating Blackburn Park Road 6–1 in the first qualifying round.
 However history repeated in the Combination, as again Hindley failed to turn up to fixtures, and failed to pay fines for so doing, resulting in the Alliance expelling the club in December.
 Hindley had only won one of its seven matches.
 The final blow was an order from the Football Association in January 1889 to pay expenses to Workington after a defeat in the second qualifying round of the Cup; rather than do so, the club disbanded.